eeemarv/eland/README.md

 ###AWS S3
 Create a IAM user on AWS with access only to S3.
 Then create 3 buckets in your region for images, documents and 3th party (javascript + css) libraries.
-See [./includes/inc_default.php] for which libraries are to be uploaded.
+See (file inludes/defaults)[includes/inc_default.php] for which libraries are to be uploaded.
 The buckets should have the same name as the url.

 ```shell